 Data on how iron deficiency affects the clinical outcome of KT are limited.
-Better graft function and graft survival was associated with higher ferritin concentration (49).
-By contrast, no association between graft failure and the percentage of hypochromic erythrocytes (an indicator of iron status) was found in 438 KTRs (50).
-However, an independent association between the percentage of hypochromic erythrocytes and allcause mortality was reported (50), while in another trial- iron deficiency was independently associated with all-cause mortality even in the absence of co-existing anemia (51).
-Potential mechanisms include direct effects on cardiac and skeletal muscle metabolism.
-Iron deficiency may compromise cardiac and skeletal muscle cell function by decreasing intracellular oxygen availability and impairing the Krebs cycle (17).
-Furthermore, iron deficiency stimulates the expression and concomitant cleavage of fibroblast growth factor 23 (FGF23) (52).
-FGF23 proved an independent risk factor for graft loss and cardiovascular and all-cause mortality in KTRs (53, 54), likely due to offtarget effects of high FGF23 levels (17).
-Whether FGF23 may represent an intermediate between iron deficiency and adverse outcome in KT remains to be elucidated.
+Better graft function and graft survival were associated with a higher serum ferritin level.49 By contrast, no association between graft failure and the percentage of hypochromic erythrocytes (an indicator of iron status) was found in the 438 KTRs.50 However, an independent association between the percentage of hypochromic erythrocytes and all-cause mortality was reported,50 whereas, in another trial, iron deficiency was independently associated with all-cause mortality even in the absence of coexisting anemia.51 Potential mechanisms include direct effects on cardiac and skeletal muscle metabolism.
+Iron deficiency may compromise cardiac and skeletal muscle cell function by decreasing intracellular oxygen availability and impairing the Krebs cycle.17 Furthermore, iron deficiency stimulates the expression and concomitant cleavage of fibroblast growth factor (FGF) 23.52 FGF23 proved an independent risk factor for graft loss, cardiovascular, and all-cause mortality in KTRs, ^{53,54} likely owing to off-target effects of high FGF23 levels.17 Whether FGF23 may represent an intermediate between iron deficiency and adverse outcomes in KT remains to be elucidated.

-There have been few studies addressing iron supplementation in KTR, and it remains unclear whether intravenous (iv) iron is better than oral iron.
+There have been few studies addressing iron supplementation in KTR, and it remains unclear whether intravenous (IV) iron is better than oral iron.
 Oral iron preparations may be preferred for their ease of administration and low cost.
-However, the occurrence of gastro-intestinal side effects, impaired intestinal absorption, and poor patient adherence restrict the effectiveness of oral iron.
-Newer oral iron agents (ferric maltol, ferric citrate, and sucrosomial iron), which are better tolerated and more effective than traditional iron salts (55), have not been evaluated in KTRs.
-However, oral iron may be harmful to the gut microbiota (56), and recent studies suggest that the host microbiota profile exerts an important effect on KT outcome (57).
-Compared with oral preparations, iv iron has a higher capacity to correct iron parameters and to increase Hb levels, with a similar safety profile in both dialysis and nondialysis CKD patients (58).
-In a small retrospective study, administration of 800 mg iv iron sucrose was associated with a significant increase in Hb levels and a reduced eGFR decline (59).
-No increased risk of infection was associated with iv iron (polymaltose) as compared to oral treatment (ferrous sulfate) (60).
-Newer iv iron agents (ferric carboxymaltose, ferric derisomaltose) allow for fewer infusions and reduced risk of serious hypersensitivity reactions (55).
-The safety and tolerability of iv ferric carboxymaltose has been demonstrated (61).
-One potential concern when using iv iron polymaltose and ferric carboximaltose is that hypophosphatemia may worsen due to a sharp change in the metabolism of FGF23 (62).
-This risk is especially present in KTRs who continue to have elevated PTH levels after KT.
-Out of 23 KTRs who had received up to 1000 mg ferric carboxymaltose, however, only one patient required short-term phosphate supplementation (63).
-Understanding the patient-related clinical impact of hypophosphatemia induced by iv iron requires further investigation (64).
+However, the occurrence of gastrointestinal side effects, impaired intestinal absorption, and poor patient adherence restricts the effectiveness of oral iron.
+Newer oral iron agents (ferric maltol, ferric citrate, and sucrosomial iron), which are better tolerated and more effective than traditional iron salts,55 have not been evaluated in KTRs.
+However, oral iron may be harmful to the gut microbiota,56 and recent studies suggest that the host microbiota profile exerts an important effect on the KT outcome.57 Compared with oral preparations, IV iron has a higher capacity to correct iron parameters and increase Hb levels, with a similar safety profile in patients with CKD treated with dialysis or those with non-dialysisdependent CKD.58 In a small retrospective study, administration of 800 mg IV iron sucrose was associated with a significant increase in Hb levels and a reduced eGFR decline.59 No increased risk of infection was associated with IV iron (polymaltose) when compared with oral treatment (ferrous sulfate).60 Newer IV iron agents (ferric carboxymaltose and ferric derisomaltose) allow for fewer infusions and are associated with reduced risk of serious hypersensitivity reactions.55 The safety and tolerability of IV ferric carboxymaltose have been shown.61 A potential concern when using IV iron polymaltose and ferric carboximaltose is that hypophosphatemia may worsen because of a sharp change in the metabolism of FGF23.62 This risk is particularly present in KTRs who continue to have elevated posttransplant levels after KT.
+However, of 23 KTRs who received ≤1000 mg of ferric the carboxymaltose, only 1 patient required short-term phosphate supplementation.63 Understanding the patient-related clinical effect of hypophosphatemia induced by IV iron requires further investigation.64